Slord6/tick-freeze/README.md

 A modification of the [Idle Freeze](https://modrinth.com/datapack/tickfreeze) 1.0.1 datapack which additionally slows tick rate to the lowest possible (1), as well as pausing the daylight cycle.

+## Limitations

-Note that it doesn't completely freeze the world, as that would also stop the datapack running, so time would never unpause.
+1. It doesn't completely freeze the world, as that would also stop the datapack running, so time would never unpause.
+1. You must set `function-permission-level=3` in server.properties

 ## Changes